-- In between visits with the counselor you can advance the healing process by developing "rituals of attachment."
-Bedtime and mealtime routines fall into this category, as do simple little verbal exchanges such as, "Okay?"
+- Advance the healing process by developing rituals of attachment.
+Bedtime and mealtime routines fall into this category, as do simple verbal exchanges such as, "Okay?"
 "Okay."
 "See you later, Alligator."
-"After 'while, Crocodile."
+"After a while, Crocodile."
 This kind of playful interaction – what Dr. Karyn Purvis calls the "Attachment Dance" – is more an art than a science.
-It won't work unless you enter into it in an atmosphere of freedom and fun.
+It won't work unless you have fun with it.

-- Since attachment problems are to a significant extent related to neurochemical imbalances in the brain, it's possible that a nutritional approach that includes a dietary plan or a regimen of appropriate supplements may help regulate your child's mental and emotional state.
-But be careful not to "shotgun" supplements.
-Many high-risk children have suffered a form of "brain damage" or "neurological insult" as a result of early trauma, and their atrophied nervous systems are incapable of accommodating a sudden influx of vitamins and chemicals.
-Vitamins and drug therapies should at most account for only a very small portion of your treatment plan – perhaps 20 percent or less.
-The rest is a matter of behavioral intervention and personal interaction between parent and child.
+Be careful with supplements, though.
+Many high-risk children have suffered a form of brain damage as a result of early trauma.
+Their nervous systems can't handle a sudden influx of vitamins and chemicals.
+Vitamins and drug therapies should, at most, account for only a very small portion of your treatment plan – perhaps 20 percent or less.
+The rest comes down to behavioral intervention and personal interaction between parent and child.

-- Remember that attachment is all about truth and that intimacy is directly connected to the feeling of being understood.
-Make a concerted effort to be honest and straightforward in all your dealings with your child and encourage her to do the same.
-Foster trust by cultivating an atmosphere of acceptance and openness.
+- Remember that attachment is all about truth, and intimacy is directly connected to the feeling of being understood.
+In all things, be honest and straightforward with your child, and encourage her to do the same.
+Create trust by building a home of acceptance and openness.
 Let your daughter know in every way you can that she is loved with an unconditional love.

-If you need help locating a trained Christian counselor who specializes in family attachment therapy, your family pediatrician may be able to recommend a suitable practitioner.
-If not, Focus on the Family's Counseling department can provide referrals to qualified individuals practicing in your area.
-Call our counselors for a free phone consultation.
+If you need help finding a trained Christian counselor who specializes in family attachment therapy, your family pediatrician may be able to recommend a good fit.
+If not, Focus on the Family's Counseling department can provide referrals to qualified individuals in your area.
+Call us for a free phone consultation.